Retail security comes in all different shapes and sizes

 Download our retail security guide

-Retail properties will encounter different risks dependent on the type of commerce and the value of stock stored on the premises.
-Stock is valued differently by the general consumer but to a criminal there is equal value in all goods.
-Whilst high value products such as luxury handbags and premium technology may have greater monetary value compared to low value products such as tobacco, there is equal risk.
+Retail properties will encounter different risks depending on the type of commerce and the value of stock stored on the premises.
+Inventory is valued differently by the general consumer, but to a criminal, there is equal value in all goods.
+While high-value products such as luxury handbags may have higher monetary value compared to low-value products, there is a similar risk.

-Reinforcing the properties physical shell by specification is therefore a powerful preventative against all form of attack, and an effective tool to reduce potential damage should an attack occur.
+Reinforcing the properties physical shell by specification is, therefore, a powerful preventative against all form of attack, and a useful tool to reduce potential damage should an attack occur.